 Cricket is played among two teams of 11 players each.
 One team bats and the other fields.
 The toss is conducted before the start of play, the winning captain decides either to bat or field.
 The batting team sends two players on the field to bat.
-The batting team tries to score as much runs as possible within their allotted time or overs.
+The batting team tries to score as many runs as possible within their allotted time or overs.
 The fielding team on the other side tries to restrict the batting team to a small total.
-Batsman can score runs in a number of ways, they can also get penalty runs if the fielding team makes serious error.
+Batsmen can score runs in a number of ways, they can also get penalty runs if the fielding team makes serious errors.
 Each bowler bowls an allotted number of overs in an innings.
-Each over consists of six balls, and bowler can't bowl two consecutive overs.
-Bowler with the help of other players (known as fielders) tries to get the batsman out.
+Each over consists of six balls and the bowler can't bowl two consecutive overs.
+The bowler with the help of other players (known as fielders) tries to get the batsman out.
 There are 10 ways a batsman can get out, when one batsman gets out another batsman comes to play.
 This continues till all 10 players of the batting team are out.
 Now the fielding team comes to bat.
 At the end of the game the team that scores more wins.

 A cricket match is played among two sides/teams of eleven players each.
 The purpose of the game is to defeat the opponent by scoring more runs.
 The team that scores more runs at the end of the match wins.
 Now let's dig a bit deep into the game itself.

 The game of cricket has two major components

 A cricket match begins with the toss.
 Toss is held between the captains of both sides.
 A coin is tossed and one captain calls head or tail.
 The winning captain decides whether he wants to bat or field first.
 If he opts to bat the opposing team then fields, similarly if he chooses to field first then the opposing team has to bat first.